jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Let's turn this into JavaScript...</i></div>
+<div style="margin-top: 100px; text-align: left;">Let's turn this into JavaScript...
+Create an ArrayBuffer to hold a 32-bit number, and create two views on that buffer: one for the float, and one for the unsigned-int.</i></div>
 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">We create an ArrayBuffer with enough space to hold a 32-bit, single-precision number, and create two views on that buffer: one for our float, and one for our int.</div>
+<div style="margin-bottom: 100px; text-align: left;">Note, we stripped out the Newton's method iteration for now, and are using the constant K with sigma equals zero.</div>
 @snapend

 @snap[midpoint span-60 text-05]